donkey3456/Digital-holography/README.md

 # Digital-holography
-I provided two sample programs: SampleCodeWithBackground & SampleCodeWithoutBackground.
-I also provide a sample hologram and a sample background.
-You can directly run those two programs.
+This repository provides two sample programs for the reconstruction of the off-axis holograms: SampleCodeWithBackground & SampleCodeWithoutBackground.
+I also provide a sample hologram and a sample background so that you can directly run those two programs.
 Other files are the functions used in those two programs.